Smart Kendo Analytics

 Daniel has continuously sought innovative ways of improving score officiating, developing responsive clothing that is able to recognise the force and accuracy of a strike and convey these scoring strikes to the referees, removing the likelihood of contentious decisions that could be present with a more traditional sight-based scoring system.

-Daniel has also created tools for technique analysis, such as the “Smart Kote Glove,” which covers a competitor’s wrist.
+Daniel has also created tools for technical analysis, such as the “Smart Kote Glove,” which covers a competitor’s wrist.
 Using a range of sensors, the glove analyses the grip pressure a competitor applies to their Kendo sword in a plethora of stances, which allows experienced Kendoka to refine the techniques of younger, aspiring Kendo competitors.